George Wythe Baylor: Later life

 After this his active fighting service ended.
-He was afterwards elected from El Paso, where he had lived for many years and was well known, to serve in the Texas House of Representatives, and was a prominent member in the House.
-He also served as clerk of the district and circuit courts for some years.
-At some point Baylor left El Paso, and went to Guadalajara, Mexico, which was his home prior to the Madero revolution, and where, except for visits to the United States and short residence in El Paso, he lived until ordered to leave the country by President Wilson.
+He resigned from the ranger service in 1885.
+He was a member of the Texas state Legislature, elected in 1886 from El Paso (80th district), where he had lived for many years and was well known, to serve in the Texas House of Representatives, and was a prominent member in the House.
+He served from January 11, 1887, to January 8, 1889.
+He was also clerk of the district and circuit courts for some years.

+At some point Baylor left El Paso, and went to Guadalajara, Mexico, which was his home prior to the disruption of the Madero revolution, and where, except for visits to the United States and short residence in El Paso, he lived until ordered to leave the country by President Wilson in 1913.
 While living in El Paso and after he went to Mexico, he was a frequent contributor of early reminiscences of the border to the El Paso Herald.
-He died at San Antonio on March 24, 1916, aged 83 years.
-He was interred in the Confederate Cemetery in San Antonio.
+He died at San Antonio, Texas, on March 24, 1916, aged 83 years.
+He was interred beside fellow Civil War veterans in the Confederate Cemetery in San Antonio.
+A subordinate once called him "a hardy frontiersman who cared nothing for discipline … one of the best shots with firearms I ever saw."